Once you've decided to attend UW Law School, you'll want to secure housing as soon as possible. Here are a few

-- Car: To maximize limited time, a car will be helpful to get to scheduled apartment viewings, to drive through town to search "For rent" signs on front lawns, and to get familiar with as many neighborhoods as possible.
+- Car: A car will help you get to scheduled apartment viewings, drive through town to search "For rent" signs on front lawns, and get familiar with as many neighborhoods as possible.

-- Deposit: Most apartments require a deposit to hold the apartment (usually a half or whole month's rent), so make sure to transfer funds ahead of time.
+- Deposit: Most managers require a deposit to hold the apartment (usually a half or whole month's rent), so make sure to transfer funds ahead of time.

 - Information: Prepare your rental and employment history, co-signer information for rental applications.
 Many management companies have these forms available electronically on their websites, if you want to expedite the process.
 Competition for the most desirable apartments can be fierce and you will want to be ready.

-Step 3: Okay, let's negotiate with the landlord.
-Get all the details and know your rights.
+Negotiation: Get all the details and know your rights

 Read leases with an eye to special clauses, and ask questions if unclear.
 Sometimes a landlord will agree to strike certain clauses (i.e prohibiting subletting or hidden fees for carpet cleaning, etc).
 Larger management companies may be less willing to negotiate, but smaller property managers often do.

 - Car: If you plan to bring a car to Madison, be sure to consider parking.
 If you live anywhere near campus, you can get a street permit from the City of Madison for a reasonable price.
-Be advised, though: street permits come with their own set of challenges.
+Be advised: street permits come with their own set of challenges.
 Street parking is limited in both amount and duration, and the parking laws are enforced with a ruthless efficiency rarely seen outside of an invading army.
-Ask your landlord if they have off-street parking available, and if it is included.
+Ask your manager if off-street parking is available, and if it is included in the rent.
 If you plan to commute to school, look at http://www.fpm.wisc.edu/trans/ for campus parking information.
 There is very little street parking on campus.
-There is a pay lot on Lake Street.
-Lake Street charges an hourly rate.
+A pay lot on Lake Street charges an hourly rate.